chsueh2/MCMC_Sampling/README.md

 ## Part 3 - GLM - MLE fit

-Compare our MCMC results with GLM fit.
+Check our MCMC results with GLM fit.

 ## Part 4 - MCMC MH Bivariate Manner

 With the assumption of the independence of the two parameters $\beta_0$ and $\beta_1$, we can improve the MCMC MH algorithm by performing the sampling process in bivariate manner.
-We can then compare the burn-in used to see how much does it improve.
+We can then compare the burn-in to see how much does it improve.